 - Technology can help students learn on their own.
 Technology can also help students to take responsibility for their own education.
 In the classroom of tomorrow—or even today!—students will be able to use technology to guide themselves through lessons, learn at their own pace, or identify areas of personal interest.
 When a student needs extra help, technology can assist, while those who need more stimulation and are working at a faster pace can learn faster and in greater depth.
 This will help to keep every student engaged.
 Especially in the current situation, students should have access to the technology that allows them to study on their own.

 - Technology allows for learning on the go.
 In this age of pandemic, we have all learned a lot about remote learning.
 But even when things start to get back to normal, there will be benefits to having the option for students to learn remotely.
 This can help to put an end to snow days, make time at home into learning time, and help ensure that students stay connected to their classmates and their teachers around the clock so the learning never ends.

 - Technology provides support for students with special needs.
 Lastly, technology can help students with special needs by providing additional support throughout the learning process.
 Assistive technology, for example, can provide text-to-speech for the visually impaired or those with speech challenges.
-Even something as simple as using a laptop to take notes can make a major difference for students with motor coordination issues.
+Even using a laptop to take notes can make a major difference for students with motor coordination issues.

 How to Achieve More Effective Learning

 Our world is focused on optimization.
 Work, education, sports, health, everything can be done at least a dash more efficiently.
 When it comes to studying and education one of the best ways to increase productivity is to delegate.
 Delegation doesn’t mean that you have something else to do all the work you have, while you rest.